Doubling Down (South Park): Plot

 Eric Cartman's abusive treatment of Heidi Turner is straining their relationship.
 He blames his anger issues on his poor diet, so Heidi convinces Cartman to try a vegan diet with her in an attempt to reconcile.
 The next day at lunch, Cartman continues to degrade Heidi to the rest of the boys, but treats her kindly when she shows up.
 When Kyle Broflovski talks to Heidi after school about her relationship with Cartman, she gets defensive and avoids the subject.
 At Heidi's home, Cartman states that he now enjoys Beyond Meat and presents her with a bucket of KFC to try, claiming that it is actually "Beyond KFC" and vegan.
-Back at school, she feels bloated and ill afterwards while Cartman insults Heidi behind her back and tells the boys that she is getting fat.
+Back at school, she feels bloated and ill, while Cartman insults her behind her back and tells the boys that she is getting fat.
 Kyle goes to a girls' volleyball practice to ask them to stop mocking Heidi, and they question if Kyle is doing so because he has feelings for Heidi himself.
 He decides to back off his attempts to break up Cartman and Heidi, but later talks to Heidi in the school gymnasium.
 The two bond as Kyle tells Heidi that Cartman is an expert at playing the victim and will never change.